LLMs with largest context windows

 Magic.dev LTM-2-Mini

-Context Window – Up to 100 million tokens
+Input Context Window – Up to 100 million tokens

 Magic.dev's LTM-2-Mini boasts an extraordinary 100 million token (10 million lines of code or 750 novels) context window, making it the largest context window available.
 This model is built for handling massive datasets, like entire codebases or vast collections of documents.

-• Primary use cases – Large-scale code analysis, AI agents with long-term memory, and extensive document synthesis.
+Primary use cases – Large-scale code analysis, AI agents with long-term memory, and extensive document synthesis.

-Google Gemini 1.5
+Google Gemini 2.0 Flash

-Context Window Up to 2 million tokens
+Input Context Window – Up to 1 million tokens

-Google’s Gemini 1.5 model leads the market with its 2 million token context window, perfect for use cases that require managing massive volumes of data in a single interaction.
-It excels in multimodal tasks, making it ideal for processing text, images, and potentially video in the future.
+Google’s Gemini 2.0 Flash features a substantial 1 million token context window, ideal for managing massive volumes of data in a single interaction.
+It excels in multimodal tasks, efficiently processing text, images, audio, and video, enabling diverse and sophisticated applications.

 Anthropic Claude 3.5 Sonnet